dror27/dk-shack/vol1/songs/en/Sunday Blues.md

 ‘Cause I knew I was a deadbeat\
 I wouldn’t be doing him good anyway\
 \
-Now I’m sitting on porch, and it’s a Sunday\
+Now I’m sitting on my porch, and it’s a Sunday\
 Lord, I know I’m gonna die today\
 My soul is ready for you now\
 Won’t you come down and take it away\